Preventing Identity Theft

 9. Share and compare –> You can share with your Family members all tips you learned in Identity Theft and compare notes maybe they have additional notes that will bring value to you.

-10. Contact Details for escalation –> Better to get the contact details of your Banking Support, Social Media, Email, Telco for any suspicious activity as this will lessen you stress and make yourself efficient in handling any Identity Theft concerns.
+10. Contact Details for escalation –> Better to get the contact details of your Banking Support, Social Media, Email, Telco for any suspicious activity as this will lessen you stress and make yourself efficient in Preventing Identity Theft concerns.